 This paper presents the design and characterization of a new aerodynamic lens and inlet for the AMS that transmits particles up to several microns in diameter.
-Transmission of larger particles is achieved by increasing the pressure inside the aerodynamic lens from 173 Pa (1.3 Torr) in the standard lens to about 1730 Pa (13 Torr), following the concept described by Schreiner et al. (1999).
+Transmission of larger particles is achieved by increasing the pressure inside the aerodynamic lens from 173 Pa (1.3 Torr) in the standard lens to about 1840 Pa (13.8 Torr), following the concept described by Schreiner et al. (1999).
 The higher pressure increases the aerodynamic drag on the particles and allows larger particles to be focused to the center axis of the lens.
-Accordingly, the new lens design is referred to as the high pressure lens (HPL).
-In addition to the HPL, changes to the inlet, particularly the introduction of a relaxation chamber between the critical orifice and the aerodynamic lens, increase the transmission of large particles.
-This inlet and lens will be useful for measuring ambient $PM{2.5}$ (particulate matter less than 2.5 microns in diameter), detecting biological particles, characterizing drug delivery aerosols, and sampling high-density metal nanoparticles.
+Accordingly, the new lens design is referred to as the highpressure lens (HPL).
+In addition to the HPL, changes to the inlet, particularly the introduction of a relaxation chamber between the critical orifice and the aerodynamic lens (Wang and McMurry, 2006), increase the transmission of large particles.
+This inlet and lens will be useful for measuring ambient PM{2.5} (particulate matter less than 2.5 μm in diameter), detecting biological particles, characterizing drug delivery aerosols, and sampling high-density metal nanoparticles.